Who can compete with quantum computers? Lecture notes on quantum inspired tensor networks computational techniques: Foreword

 The unifying principle of all these techniques, other than all of them being obviously based on tensor networks, is that they all compete in one way or another with what quantum computers are supposed to do.
 These are not the only competitors, though, and we could have also included e.g.\ variational Monte Carlo \cite{becca2017} as a classical counterpart to the variational quantum eigensolver popular in quantum computing \cite{louvet2024}.

 The lectures have been entirely given on the blackboard, meaning that the range of material is rather limited, but that it has been covered in enough depth for the reader to be in a position to actually write their own code and implement the different algorithms.
 Actually, each lecture was followed by a hands-on session where the goal was to implement (from scratch) and try out as many of the algorithms as possible.
 It turned out that one of the students produced some neat illustrations and is now a co-author of this text.
+The corresponding code repositories are described in Appendix~\ref{app:code}.

 The style of this manuscript is rather informal, and it contains, in addition to the scientific material, some subjective opinions on the status of this or that aspect (e.g.\ claims of quantum supremacy, discussion of the I/O bottleneck in quantum computing, etc.).
 I feel that such personal views are particularly useful in the field of quantum computing, where the level of hype is rather high.
 Many groups and companies make many claims of various types of present or future advantages that are sometimes hard to decipher.
 The key information of a scientific article in this field often does not lie in what is shown but in what is missing; a secondary goal of these notes is to guide the reader to where to look.